ubergeekady/TechNotebooks/CNotebook/CNotebook.md

 double reallyBigPi = 3.1415926535897932384626433832795028841971;
 ```

-C99 has bool.
+**Bool**: C99 has bool.
 Earlier version had only 0/1.

+**double** has 2x more precision then **float**.

+**float** is a 32 bit IEEE 754 single precision Floating Point Number1 bit for the sign, (8 bits for the exponent, and 23* for the value), i.e. float has 7 decimal digits of precision.

+**double** is a 64 bit IEEE 754 double precision Floating Point Number (1 bit for the sign, 11 bits for the exponent, and 52* bits for the value), i.e. double has 15 decimal digits of precision.

 **Typedef**